 - 2 Tbsp cornstarch + 3 Tbsp cold water

-- In a Dutch oven saute onion, garlic and ginger with the sesame oil over medium heat until onions are soft.
+- In a Dutch oven saute onion, garlic and ginger with the oils over medium heat until onions are soft.

 - Add remaining ingredients, except cornstarch mixture, and bring to a simmer.

-- Simmer for 20 minutes, then pour mixture through a sieve, discarding solids.
+- Simmer uncovered for 20 minutes, then pour mixture through a sieve, discarding solids.

 - Pour mixture back into pot and return to a simmer, add in cornstarch mixture, stirring until thickened.